skeletorkun/phorest-techtest-oozen/README.md

 A microservice that exposes REST endpoints

-* to parse CSV files - up to 2MB - to store in-memory DB (H2)
+* to parse CSV files to store in-memory DB (H2)
-* to list the top X number (endpoint parameter eg: 50) of clients that have accumulated the most loyalty points since Y date ( endpoint parameter eg: 2018-01-01) - excluding any banned clients.
+* to list the top X number (endpoint parameter eg: 50) of clients that
+    * have accumulated the most loyalty points
+    * since Y date (endpoint parameter eg: 2018-01-01)
+    * excluding any banned clients.
 * to update one of the entities
 * to fetch a single entity by id
 * to delete one of the entities